1995parham/loser-scraper/README.md

 # loser-scraper
 ## Introduction
-This project use an specific username and scraps twitter timeline and send each event into given eamil address.
+This project uses a specific username and scraps twitter timeline and sends each event into the given email address.
 This project needs an email configuration for sending its emails.